GSA/centers-of-excellence/_pages/centers-of-excellence.md

 Key activities undertaken in our engagement with the USDA, our Lighthouse Agency include:

 - Accelerating cloud adoption
-- Consolidating data centers and call centers
+- Consolidating data centers
+- Optimizing call centers with the latest technology
 - Developing metrics and dashboards to drive process improvement
 - Helping to Stand up the new Customer Experience office